Blockchain based Resource Governance for Decentralized Web Environments: Motivating scenario and requirements

-Bob's images of the `Mesoplodon eueu' species could be extremely useful for Alice's research, so she requests a specific picture of the gallery through her DecentralTrading node.
-Alice's node obtains a URL for Bob's node from the market and subsequently contacts Bob's node in order to retrieve a copy of the image, which is stored in a protected location of her device alongside the related usage rules.
-Alice opens the image through an application called `ZooResearch' used for the analysis of zoological images.
-Since the domain of the application corresponds with the usage constraint set by Bob and her device is located in Ireland, the action is granted by Alice's node.
-After that, Alice tries to share the image through a social network application named `Socialgram'.
-Now, Alice's node denies the action since it goes against the application domain constraint set by Bob.
-Alice opens the image through `ZooResearch' \num{99} more times and following the last attempt, the image is deleted from her node since the maximum number of local accesses of\num{100} has been reached.
+Bob's images of the Mesoplodon eueu species could be extremely useful for Alice's research, so she requests a specific picture of the gallery through her DecentralTrading node.
+Alice's node obtains a URL for Bob's node from the market and subsequently contacts Bob's node in order to retrieve a copy of the image, which is stored in a protected location of her device alongside the related usage rules. \Newt{Data shared in DecentralTrading is used by Alice and Bob through a set of known applications approved by the market community.} Alice opens the image through an app called `ZooResearch', which is used for the analysis of zoological images. \Newt{`ZooResearch' belongs to the set of approved applications, and it disables some tasks for data duplication by the operating system (OS) such as screenshots to replicate the image once it is accessed.} Since the domain of the application corresponds with the usage constraint set by Bob and her device is located in Ireland, the action is granted by Alice's node. \Newt{Afterwards, Alice tries to share the image through a social network application named `Socialgram', which also belongs to the set of supported applications.} Then, Alice's node denies the action since it goes against the application domain constraint set by Bob.
+Alice opens the image through `ZooResearch' \num{99} more times and, following the last attempt, the image is deleted from her node since the maximum number of local accesses of \num{100} has been reached.
 Therefore, Alice asks her DecentralTrading node to retrieve the image from Bob's node again.
 Since Alice starts working on a different research project, she stops using the Mesoplodon eueu's image.
 The image remains stored in the protected location of Alice's node until \num{20} days from the retrieval date have passed.
 Subsequently, Alice's node deletes the image from the protected location.